science-periodicals/web-verse/README.md

 We fingerprint a block-level element (e.g. a paragraph) by:

 1. Normalising the text to abstract away from markup and formatting differences.

-1. Breaking the text into sentences.
-[1]
+2. Breaking the text into sentences.
+We attempt to be smart about handling full-stops.
+We'll ignore things like "Dr. Who" and a number of similar cases.
+It is generally enough to avoid getting single word nonsense for our sentences.
-2. Taking the first and last sentences.
-[2]
+3. Taking the first and last sentences.
+It's OK if the first and last sentences are the same, the key is still meaningful.
-3. Taking the first character from the first three words of each sentence.
-[3]
+4. Taking the first character from the first three words of each sentence.
+Words are defined as tokens composed of a run of non-white-space characters.

 These fingerprints [have been shown][jsconf] to provide reasonable uniqueness for reasonably-sized documents.
 Since it's deterministic yet not dependent on all the content, this method is tolerant to